rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 - The controller will allow for 10-bit resolution or 1024 unique states.

-Note: The minimum and maximum speeds referenced within this section have been converted to bike tire rpm, so the units of measure are consistent throughout the report.
+Note: The minimum and maximum speeds referenced within this section have been converted to rpm, so the units of measure are consistent throughout the report.
 The pedaling speed sourced from the reference was multiplied by the gear ratio from the front to rear sprocket, which was 2.44.
-The speed of the bike is referred to in the units of bike tire revolutions per minute (rpm).
+The speed of the bike tire is referred to in the units of bike tire revolutions per minute (rpm).